I’m excited to teach this three-year curriculum filled with amazing musicianship, giggles, and solfege!

 Let’s Play Music teaches foundation music skills in a group setting that every teacher wishes their students had.
 It develops the ears (solfege hand syllables, chord changes/harmonies, sixteenth note rhythms), the eyes (seeing and recognizing the patterns they heard and experienced), the voice (always singing), and the hands (tone bells, autoharp, and then the keyboard).

-*It is possible for 5 and 6 year-old children to start with the first year, but classes after school are limited and it is easier to avoid after-school conflicts when the first and second year are taken during the school day.
+*It is possible for 5 and 6-year-old children to start with the first year, but classes after school are limited and it is easier to avoid after-school conflicts when the first and second years are taken during the school day.

-The year begins in September and runs through April.
+The year begins in the last part of August and runs through April.
 No crazy May!
 A celebration recital (last week of April/beginning of May) concludes each year.